rob-blackbourn/blog/_posts/2021-07-04-howto-llvm-vscode-ubuntu.md

 ## llvm

 After cloning llvm and following the build instructions the build starts using `gcc` as the compiler.
 I notice that 10% of the build has occurred in 10 minutes, so I go for a coffee.
 At some point the build crashes on my 12 core 64GB machine, as it runs out of memory!

-After a little more googling I install the `lld` linker and set the build type to release to reduce memory usage.
-I kick off the build again, and now I get an error complaining about `_Atomic`.
+After a little more googling I install the `lld` linker and set the build type to "release" to reduce memory usage.
+I kick off the build again, and now I get a compilation error complaining about `_Atomic` being undefined.
 Again googling doesn't help much, so I decide to use the llvm tool chain to build itself.
 After installing llvm and setting the C and C++ compiler to clang/clang++ I try again and it works!

 ## lldb-mi revisited